 - Table Saw

 The fastest way is to cut them if you have some really strong wire or chain cutters.
 I used a really ancient fencing tool and that worked great!

-My rims (inside) measured about 21.4 inches in diameter so multiplying 21.4 x pi gives me a 67.2 inch minimum length.
+My rims (inside) measured about 21.4 inches in diameter so multiplying 21.4 x pi gives me a 67.2-inch minimum length.
 Add about 4 inches for overlap of the seam and cut at about 71 inches.
-I used standard 36 inch width hardware cloth.
+I used a standard 36-inch width hardware cloth.

-Place the hardware cloth inside the rims and attach with wires through the spoke holes.
+Place the hardware cloth inside the rims and attach it with wires through the spoke holes.

 I used plastic coated #14 household electrical wire.
-Make sure the wire on the outside of the rim is lying flat so that the rollers don’t bump over it.
+Make sure the wire on the outside of the rim is lying flat so that the rollers don’t jump over it.